What Paint to Use on a Dresser

 General Finishes Enduro Black Poly

-View this makeover – How to Easily Paint Black Furniture
+View this makeover – How to Paint Furniture Black

 The Easiest Way to Paint a Dresser – Mineral Paint

-There is one last type of furniture paint on our list.
+There is one last type on our list.
 And honestly, this is the easiest way to paint a dresser in my opinion.
 It’s called Fusion Mineral Paint.

-I used to be very skeptical of their claim to a built-in topcoat until I tried it, and tested it.
+I used to be very skeptical of their claim to a built in topcoat until I tried and tested it.
 And now I’m a total believer!

-It also has great bonding properties like chalk paint (though I still recommend prepping your dresser for paint!).
-It is also easy to distress, just like the rest of these paints (except for latex paint).
+It also has great bonding properties like chalk paint (though I still recommend prepping your piece beforehand!).
+It is also easy to distress, just like the rest of these options (except for latex).
+So, if I were to recommend an easy way to use on a dresser, it would be with Fusion Mineral.

 What Paintbrush to Use with Fusion Mineral Paint

-Again, any paintbrush will get the job done.
-But if you’re looking for a better quality finish, I really recommend the Staalmeester paintbrush!
+Again, any brush will get the job done.
+But if you’re looking for better quality results, I really recommend the Staalmeester paintbrush!
+Like Cling On, the Staalmeester paintbrushes are very high quality and help remove visible marks.

 Favorite Fusion Mineral Paint Dresser Makeovers